exa-analytics/exa/docs/source/index.rst

 *A framework for building data processing and visualization applications*

-This package provides a framework for programmatic file manipulation and data organization and processing. :ref:`editors-label` and :ref:`parsing-label` objects allow creation of modular and efficient parsing systems.
+This package provides a framework for programmatic file manipulation and data organization and processing. :ref:`editors-label` allow creation of modular and efficient text parsing systems.
 Data objects extracted can be collected into :ref:`container-label` objects.
 Containers enable visualization within the `Jupyter notebook`_.